Deborah Gray’s rental car broke down and she wants her money back. Hertz won’t pay her. She’d like me to encourage the company to reconsider.

 The circumstances surrounding the mechanical failure are unfortunate.
 Complicating things further, there’s no provision in Hertz’ rental agreement for a refund.
 It appears to be at the discretion of each location.

-As is the case every Monday, this is a completely unvetted problem.
+As is the case every Monday, we’re looking at completely unvetted problem.
 We’re not trying to determine what happened, but whether this case is worth bringing to the company’s attention.
-So let’s get started.
+(We have plenty of vetted cases like this Avis refund problem if you’re interested.)

 Gray, a frequent renter with Hertz, rented an SUV to drive from Boston to Richmond with her husband and daughter this summer.
 The University of Virginia was trying to recruit her daughter.